Zsvoboda87/ReadMe-Generator/README.md

 Feel free to download or fork from the orginal and make your own changes.

 ## Tests
-There are no testing instructions for this app.
+Current there is no testing instructions for this app.

 ## Questions
 https://github.com/Zsvoboda87